gilbertw1/crazy-awesome-scripts/pawssh/README.md

 #### Usage

-    ./pawssh <private-key> <user> <filter> <command>
+    ./pawssh <private-key> <user> <filter> <command> <optional-aws-profile>

 #### How it works

 `pawssh` uses the aws cli tools to query all running ec2 instances matching the provided `filter` argument to filter based on the 'Name' tag for each server.
 It then uses orgalorg to execute the provided `command` on each instance using the `private-key` and `user` arguments to authenticate with each instance. `pawssh` additionally colorizes the server names in the output and maps the hostnames back to their tagged names.